beyarkay/masters-thesis/src/06_conclusion.md

 dense arrays of custom designed electrodes to be attached to the user's forearm.
 This technology has promise, but requires a lot more work to be simple to use.
-The NinaPro database \citep{atzoriNinaproDatabaseResource2015} is a useful resource for sEMG controlled robotic hand prosthetics.
+The NinaPro database \citep{atzoriNinaproDatabaseResource2015} is a useful resource for EMG controlled robotic hand prosthetics.

 Future development on the \emph{Ergo} sensor suite would focus on portability:
 The current system is tethered to the user's computer but it is technically